ISM Certified Sales Manager

 Policy Structures and Accountability in Sales Governance:

-• Institutional principles for developing structured sales policies.
+• Institutional principles governing structured sales policy formulation.

-• Governance measures for pricing, discounting, and promotional frameworks under ISM.
+• Governance controls for pricing, discounting, and promotional decisions.

-• Organizational models for accountability and performance reviews.
+• Accountability models for individual and team performance review.

 Unit 5: